 In order to apply for a UK student visa you must carefully fill the UK visa application and provide all the necessary supporting documents and financial proof.
 While the visa application is submitted online, students are required to visit in person the designated visa application centre on the given appointment day for a visa interview.

 Yes, parents of students can accompany them to the UK to help them settle down.
-As per the UK government’s health advisory anyone entering the UK which is not on the list of exempt countries, will need to self-quarantine for a 14-day period.
+As per the UK government’s health advisory anyone entering the UK which is not on the list of exempt countries, will need to quarantine for a 10 day period at a managed quarantine hotel.

 India has entered into an Air bubble with the UK permitting few airlines to resume operations between the two countries.
 Students can now book direct flights from major Indian cities to London Heathrow and other airports in the UK.
 Airlines open for operations include British Airways, Virgin Atlantic, Air India, SpiceJet and Vistara.